Mrinalini Mukherjee Foundation

 — Ranjit Singh in correspondence with Shanay Jhaveri, Phenomenal Forces of Nature 2019

-• Mrinalini with Budhia, who assisted Mrinalini for years loyally with her sculptures- in preparing and dying strands of wholesale bought hemp, sunn or sisal, and also in the actual knotting and weaving over the years.
+• Mrinalini with Budhia, who assisted with her sculptures for years- in preparing and dying strands of wholesale bought hemp, sunn or sisal, and also in the actual knotting and weaving.
 (View more details about this item in a popup).

 A telegram correspondance from the Mahatma Gandhi Institute offering last minute directions and logistical updates.
 More than an instruction, this archival record highlights Mukherjee's engagements beyond the confines of a typical studio - through institutional negotiations and labour involving spatial and geographical demands.
 (View more details about this item in a popup).

-Mukherjee worked with local artisans, bridging traditional craft techniques with her sculptural form.
+Mukherjee worked with local artisans to work on the mural.
 (View more details about this item in a popup).

 From stringing charpais to knotting murals for Mukherjee.
 (View more details about this item in a popup).